UK ETA: Do You Need a New Passport Photo? (2026 Guide)

 The EU's Entry/Exit System launched on April 10, 2026.
 Here's what actually changed for passport and visa photos - and what didn't.
 Schengen visa specs, EES border biometrics, and ETIAS in plain language.

-Italian Passport Photo Requirements 2026 (Polizia di Stato, Questura, Visa)
+Italian Passport Photo Requirements 2026 (Polizia di Stato)

-Complete guide to Italian passport photo specifications in 2026: 35x45mm size, plain white background, ICAO 9303 biometric compliance, Polizia di Stato standards, common rejection reasons, and how to take a Questura-compliant photo at home for free.
+Italian passport photo specs 2026: 35x45 mm, plain white background, ICAO 9303 biometric compliance, Polizia di Stato standards.